ayushgupta4002/openai-assist/README.md

 # OpenAI Assist

 openai-assist is a npm package that simplifies integration with the ChatGPT API.
-It provides a convenient function `query` to retrieve responses from the OpenAI API using just a few lines of code.
+It provides a convenient function `query` to retrieve responses from the OpenAI API using just a few lines of code.The package offers benefits such as simplified integration, developer-friendly interface, code consistency, time-saving, and ease of maintenance.
+With OpenAI Assist, you can quickly integrate the ChatGPT API, save development time, and ensure a streamlined and efficient process.

 ## Installation